bleakley/silentlegions/README.md

-# Simple Worldbuilding System
+# Silent Legions System

-A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with worldbuilding or for running games which do not have a more complete system implementation available.
+A Foundry VTT module for Silent Legions, an occult horror RPG by Kevin Crawford.